Flowpack/Flowpack.FullPageCache/README.md

 How it works
 ------------

-The package defines three http middlewares:
+The package defines two http middlewares:

-- `fullPageRequestCache`: If a request is cacheble the cache is asked first and only if no response is found the request is passed down the middleware chain.
+- `RequestCacheMiddleware`: If a request is cacheable the cache is asked first and only if no response is found the request is passed down the middleware chain.
 The cache lifetime and tags are determined from the `X-FullPageCache-Enabled`, `X-FullPageCache-Lifetime` and `X-FullPageCache-Tags` that are set by upstream middlewares or controllers.

-- `fullPageCachePublicHeader` : Set `ETag` and `CacheControl` Headers based on the `X-FullPageCache-Enabled` and the `X-FullPageCache-Lifetime` headers taking the `maxPublicCacheTime` into account.
+Additionally the middleware adds `ETag` and `CacheControl` Headers taking the lifetime and setting `maxPublicCacheTime` into account.

-- `fullPageCacheFusionAutoconfiguration`: Connects to the fusion cache and extracts tags plus the allowed lifetime which is then stored in the response headers `X-FullPageCache-Enabled`, `X-FullPageCache-Lifetime` and `X-FullPageCache-Tags`.
+- `FusionAutoconfigurationMiddleware`: Connects to the fusion cache and extracts tags plus the allowed lifetime which is then stored in the response headers `X-FullPageCache-Enabled`, `X-FullPageCache-Lifetime` and `X-FullPageCache-Tags`.
-  This component expects a header `X-FullPageCache-EnableFusionAutoconfiguration` which is set automatically for `Neos.Neos:Page`.
+  This component is only active if the header `X-FullPageCache-EnableFusionAutoconfiguration` is present in the response which is set automatically for `Neos.Neos:Page`.

 Custom controllers that want to control the caching behavior directly can set the headers `X-FullPageCache-Enabled`, `X-FullPageCache-Lifetime` and `X-FullPageCache-Tags` directly while fusion based controllers can enable the autoconfiguration